On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Additional Related Work

 \section{Additional Related Work}

 A growing body of work has begun to examine the theoretical foundations of preference-based RLHF and verifiable-reward RL.
 Early studies analyzed preference-driven RL with trajectory-level feedback, establishing convergence guarantees under pairwise or $K$-wise comparisons \citep{pacchiano2021duelingRL,chen2022humanintheloophfrlgeneral,zhu2023principled}.
-More recent results offered complexity characterizations: Want et al. \citep{wang2023rlhfvsrl} and Du et al. \cite{du2024exploration} compared RLHF with standard RL, identifying conditions for sample-efficient preference optimization.
+More recent results offered complexity characterizations: \cite{wang2023rlhfvsrl} and \cite{du2024exploration} compared RLHF with standard RL, identifying conditions for sample-efficient preference optimization.
 In parallel, techniques from function approximation and offline RL have been adapted to the fine-tuning setting \citep{chen2025outcomebasedonline,wang2024offlineoreo,brantley2025accelerating}.
 Yet the optimization behavior of Reinforcement Learning with Verifiable Rewards (RLVR)—where supervision is provided by deterministic outcomes rather than preferences—remains largely unexplored.

 Building on these foundations, researchers have investigated how sparse, outcome-based rewards shape learning dynamics.
-For example, one study shows that off-policy updates can benefit from emphasizing positive (successful) outcomes more strongly than negative ones \citep{arnal2025asymmetric}, while another finds that purely outcome-driven signals can collapse solution diversity in the absence of exploration incentives \citep{song2025outcome}.
+For example, one study shows that off-policy updates can benefit from emphasizing positive (successful) outcomes more strongly than negative ones \citep{arnal2025asymmetric}, while another finds that purely outcome-driven signals can collapse solution diversity in the absence of exploration incentives \citep{song2025outcome}. \cite{feng2025dontwaste} propose reweighting negative RL groups via confidence to better leverage failure signals in GRPO-style training.
 These insights illustrate how verifiable binary rewards influence both convergence and the diversity of reasoning strategies, offering early theoretical guidance for RLVR.

 Complementing this theoretical line, sequence-level optimization methods have advanced the algorithmic toolkit for RL-based fine-tuning.
 GSPO, for instance, defines importance ratios over whole-answer likelihoods with sequence-level clipping and updates, improving stability and efficiency compared to token-level methods \citep{zheng2025group}.
 To control variance from variable output lengths, specialized loss aggregation schemes such as $\Delta L$ normalization have been introduced, yielding an unbiased, minimal-variance estimator of policy loss across different generation lengths \citep{he2025delta}.